 Raleigh-based artist Jen Matthews knew who her influences were from an early age – Ellsworth Kelly, Joan Mitchell, Frank Stella and her father.
-Most people wouldn’t have known that her father, who served as the chief of police in Jen’s hometown, was also a gifted photographer, artist, and master woodworker.
+Most people wouldn’t have known that her father was also a gifted photographer, artist and master woodworker.
 His talents combined with the brightly colored prints in the 80s clothing store her mother owned, were the defining influences on Jen’s early art.

 What began as puffy painted apparel and wild murals in her room turned into a lifelong journey for Jen, whose work is still defined by the bold, non-symmetrical, playful style of the 80s.
 One look at the bright colors in her work can take Jen’s audience right back to the Lisa Frank binders of their youth.
 While she doesn’t shy away from fun and funky styles, Jen’s work is anything but haphazard.
 Her canvases often start with big, loose strokes and Jen loves the process of tightening her lines and bringing detail to her pieces as they progress.
 You will find a mix of abstract and graphic styles in many of her paintings.

 Jen's studio is filled with handmade paper, thread, scraps, spray paint, and pieces of art her children have created.
 You will find jars of brushes, sponges, squeegees and spatulas.
 One of the most unexpected materials Jen uses is sticks from her yard that have been carved by her children — the perfect tool for mark making.